dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy.md

  #### Install Dapr from the offical Dapr Helm chart (with development flag)

-Adding the `--dev` flag initializes Dapr on the Kubernetes cluster on your current context with the addition of Redis and Zipkin deployments.
+Adding the `--dev` flag initializes Dapr on the Kubernetes cluster on your current context, with the addition of Redis and Zipkin deployments.

-The steps are similar to the above, save for the inclusion of the `--dev` flag being appended to the init command:
+The steps are similar to [installing from the Dapr Helm chart](#install-dapr-from-an-official-dapr-helm-chart), except for appending the `--dev` flag to the `init` command:

  ```bash
  dapr init -k --dev